atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 - A multi-instrument tuner, which can itself be tuned.
 - An intuitive transposition function, based on Shepard tones.
 - Many great-sounding instruments.
-- A surprising random-music generator.
+- A surprising random music generator.
 - Support for MIDI input and output.
 - The good ‘ol faithful but unforgiving metronome.